- 1) Disclose and Assign Technology

 - CGF Application Form (CGF-1) for each PI signed by the PI’s Dean and Chair

-- Revised pre-proposal (Based on feedback during the pitch review session, we highly encourage you to resubmit your complete pre-proposal with updated answers to the pre-proposal questions and any updates to your budget.
-If you do not choose to submit a revised pre-proposal, your original submission will be attached as part of your full proposal for the review committee’s reference.)
+- CGF Lean Canvas and revised pre-preposal (Based on feedback during the pitch review session, we highly encourage you to resubmit your complete pre-proposal with updated answers to the pre-proposal questions.
+If you do not choose to submit a revision, your original submission will be attached as part of your full proposal for the review committee’s reference.)